Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

 Another phase is that because corruption is high in the country, men see kidnapping in the country as a game and nothing bad.
 This concept adds to the increasing number of kidnapping in the country.

-There are many Nigerians who need money either by hook or by crook.
-This kind of persons can even kill for rituals to make money as quick as possible.
+There are many Nigerians who want money be it by hook or crook.
+These persons can even kill for rituals to make money as quick as possible.
 They prefer to get this money today and die tomorrow.
-These kinds of persons have prosperity as their watchword.
-Whenever you engage in discussion with them, what you will be hearing from them is usually how to make quick money even through bloodshed.
+They have prosperity as their watchword.
+Whenever you engage them in a discussion, what you will be hearing from them is usually how to make quick money even through bloodshed.

-High quest for money has made many impatient Nigerian youths take kidnapping as “clean business”.
-On daily basis, what they have as their action plans is on the next person they are to kidnap for them to be paid ransom before the release of the victim.
+The high quest for money has made many impatient Nigerian youths take kidnapping as “clean business”.
+On daily basis, what they have as their action plans are on the next person they are to kidnap for them to be paid ransom before the release of the victim.

-It is not all about advancing in what is bad but where problem comes in on the consequences.
-So many people have missed opportunities in Nigeria because of the problem of kidnapping in the country.
-Kidnapping in Nigeria has paid many citizens of the country very badly.
+Kidnapping has robbed Nigerians many good opportunities.
+So many people have missed opportunities in the country because of the problem of kidnapping.
+Kidnapping in the country has paid many citizens badly.
 Among the effects of kidnapping in Nigeria are: